JAIR0MEL0/ServiceNow-Cluster-Analysis/README.md

 prod_line: Category of the Application

-opened: Date when the application was opened
+opened: Date when the issue was created or opened

 app_category: Category of the Application